Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Flex layout defects have been fixed.
   - Animated GIF defects have been fixed.
 - Lightweight Node.js
-  - Visualizing stack traces has been fixed.
+  - Visualizing stack traces have been fixed.
   - Thread-safety defects have been fixed.
   - App template defects have been fixed.